nyurik/dibabel/README.md

+# OBSOLETE

+This project has been supersceeded by [DiBabel-js](https://github.com/nyurik/dibabel).

 # DiBabel Bot

 This Wikipedia bot keeps template and module pages on multiple wiki sites in sync with the master copy, usually stored on mediawiki.org.